-One school that was designed in 2015, the Oliver S. Wescott Elementary School, located at 409 W. 80th Street, is now slated for construction in 2017.
+One school that was designed in 2015, the Oliver S. Wescott Elementary School, located at 409 W. 80th Street, is still looking for sufficient funding to start construction.
 The DRC for this school is estimated to be 146,346 gallons per rain event.